 Press ENTER key Until EMIT CAT message appears Rotate CODE SELECT knob Scroll to select the desired Emission Category.
 The default is A0.
-Press ENTER key The message SAVED appears briefly on the display The message SAVED appears briefly on the display The display moves to A/C ID menu item
+Press ENTER key The message SAVED appears briefly on the display The display moves to A/C ID menu item